Gretchen Kalonji: Personal life

 Kalonji sued MIT in 1994, alleging that she was denied tenure because of sexual discrimination.
 Several years later, the lawsuit was settled with undisclosed payments and the establishment of a project to encourage women and minorities to seek faculty positions.

 In a September 1995 interview, Kalonji reported she lived in Seattle with her 3 sons.

 Kalonji is a member of the LGBT community.
 She resided in downtown San Francisco with her partner of more than ten years, Denice Denton, a professor of electrical engineering and academic administrator.
 On June 24, 2006, one day following Denton's discharge from the Langley Porter Psychiatric Institute where she had been treated for depression, Denton leapt 33 stories to her death from The Paramount, a high-rise in which she shared an apartment with Kalonji.

 In August 2007, Kalonji filed a lawsuit against Denton's estate seeking $2.25 million.
 Kalonji claimed Denton's failure to revise her will or name Kalonji as a beneficiary to her UC life insurance policy was inadvertent and a violation of their oral agreement.
-In July 2009, a probate judge awarded Kalonji one half of a Canadian vacation home that the coupled had shared while giving the rest of Denton's estate to Denton's parents and siblings.
+In July 2009, a probate judge awarded Kalonji one half of a Canadian vacation home that the couple had shared while giving the rest of Denton's estate to Denton's parents and siblings.